 Our ergonomic assessment tool is the quickest way to determine the ideal height for your sit-stand desk, ergonomic chair, monitor arm, and keyboard tray.
 Simply enter your height into the calculator.
-Always add your shoe height to your height (typically one inch but add more for high heals) to get correct measurements.
+Always add your shoe height to your height (typically one inch but add more for high heels) to get correct measurements.
 The desk height calculator will automatically provide a set of reliable measurements to help you set up your ergonomic workstation.

 switch to metric

 Tips for using the ergonomic calculator

 - Factor in shoe height (usually 1 inch or so) and any clothing allowances

 - Using bifocal lenses can require users to lower the height of monitors